Start Stop Reload¶

 to give you a menu with options.

-Evennia consists of two components, the Evennia Server and Portal.
+Evennia consists of two components, the Evennia Portal and Server.
 Briefly, the Server is what is running the mud.
 It handles all game-specific things but doesn’t care exactly how players connect, only that they have.
-The Portal is a gateway to which players connect.
+The Portal is a gateay to which players connect.
 It knows everything about telnet, ssh, webclient protocols etc but very little about the game.
-Both are required for a functioning mud.
+Both are required for a functioning game.

 -l to commands: